digitalmaas/serverless-plugin-browserifier/README.md

 ## Configuration

 For most use cases you should **NOT** need to do any configuration.
-If you are a code ninja, read on.
+You can, however, introduce custom configuration.

 The base config for browserify is read from the `custom.browserify` section of `serverless.yml`.
-All [browserify options](https://github.com/substack/node-browserify#browserifyfiles--opts) are supported (most are auto configured by this plugin).
+All [browserify options][browserify-options] are supported (most are auto configured by this plugin).
 This plugin adds one special option `disable` which if `true` will bypass this plugin.

 The base config can be overridden on a function-by-function basis.
 Again, `custom.browserify` is not required and should not even need to be defined in most cases.